-As I promised on my instagram last week – I post the recipe of the pasta with the name for which you voted.
-67% of respondents agreed that the name of the paste will be – pumpkin Zuchetti.
+As I promised on my Instagram last week – I post the recipe for the pasta with the name for which you voted.
+67% of respondents agreed that the name of the paste would be – pumpkin Zuchetti.

-The pasta is very unusual and seasonal, so you can buy it only in the fall.
-It’s not difficult to guess that the main ingredient is a pumpkin and you can really feel it if you do not overcook the product.
+The pasta is very unusual and seasonal that you can buy it only in the fall.
+It’s not difficult to guess that the main ingredient is a pumpkin and you can feel it if you do not overcook the product.

 - 3 cups of pasta zuchetti